emmercm/www/src/blog/_bash-euxo.md

 # (the script continues even if either command failed,
 #  leaving us in the original working directory)

-# Build & install the project
+# Build the project
 make
-make install
+# (we're not sure what we might have just built)

+# Move all built executables to /usr/local/bin
+find . -maxdepth 2 -type f -perm +111 -print0 \
+  | xargs -0 -I{} mv "{}" "/usr/local/bin"

 # Delete the project source
 cd ..